waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
-ask - you can specify additional instructions to translate the query, such as 'use the test schema for converted query'
+  "ask - you can specify additional instructions to translate the query, such as 'use the test schema for converted query'" ]

 #### Options

+{
-- `--format`: choose the format of the response: text or json
-- `--from`: choose the database backend to translate from: snowflake or postgres
-- `--to`: choose the database backend to translate to: snowflake or postgres
-- `--split_queries`: split the input into multiple queries and convert them one by one.
-Default is true.
+  "format": "choose the format of the response: text or json", "from": "choose the database backend to translate from: snowflake or postgres", "to": "choose the database backend to translate to: snowflake or postgres", "split_queries": "split the input into multiple queries and convert them one by one.
+Default is true."
+}

 #### Examples